littlecraft/littlecraft.github.io/_drafts/amplifier.md

 1. There is a transistor that is used to control an external indicator LED.

 {% include image_full_zoom.html imageurl="/images/posts/amp/Amp-schematic.png" title="Amplifier circuit" caption="Amplifier circuit" %}

+I want a single LED power/connectivity indicator for the front panel, but the LED indicator of the bluetooth module doesn't quite behave in a way that I need.
+For instance, it doesn't illuminate until the SoC boots (which takes a second or two).
+Secondly, I want to keep the design open for adding an AUX channel port, and allow for the bluetooth module to be powered down while the AUX channel is being used.
+This means that I cannot rely solely on the output of the bluetooth module's LED output.
+To solve this, I use an NPN transistor, and create a not gate, which essentially inverts the LED indicator signal that comes from the bluetooth module.
+The result is that the LED is always on, and only turns off when the bluetooth module blinks its LED output line.

 Before trying to come up with a board layout, I tried the circuit out on a breadboard, to see how it worked.
 This doesn't actually give you a sense of how the amplifier will sound when laid out on an actual board.
 The contacts between components are not terribly secure, there are a lot of long leads that can pick up interference, and the grounding typically won't be very good, causing ground loops, which can again, introduce interference.
 In particular, I noticed that the bluetooth module introduced quite a bit of interference, even though the amplifier is pretty well protected by bypass capacitors.
 Also, it is not a good idea to run the amplifier for very long without some kind of heat sinking.
 It gets extremely hot, even after a few seconds of activity.